Niteshns/pygame/README.md

 We used the tool Coverage.py.
 Steps we took to do the test:
-1. Enter the repository path in vscode.
+1. Enter the repository path in terminal.
-2. Inside the repository, we went to path "/test".
+2. Inside the repository directory, we went to path "/test" by using `cd test`.
-3. We then executed the coverage tool on the inbuild unit tester with the command: "coverage run .".
+3. Execute the coverage tool on the inbuild unit tester with the command: `coverage run .`.
-4. After the testing, we ran the command: "coverage report" to get the coverage test results.
+4. After execution, the command `coverage report` is ran to get the coverage test results which will be shown below.

 ## Screenshot of coverage results: